marq24/ha-senec-v3/README.md

 - Provide name for the device, and it's address (hostname or IP)
 - Provide area where the battery is located

+<a id='inv-lnk'></a>
-## Connecting the internal (build in) Senec Inverter Hardware to your LAN and use it in HA<a id='inv-lnk'></a>
+## Connecting the internal (build in) Senec Inverter Hardware to your LAN and use it in HA
 The __SENEC.Home V3 hybrid duo__ have build in two inverters - called LV and HV.
-For what ever reason this hardware has LAN connectors - but during the installation they have not been connected to my LAN (I assume this is by purpose).
+This hardware has its own LAN connectors, but they have not been connected during the installation process (I guess by purpose).

+### __DO THIS ON YOUR OWN RISK!__
-Nevertheless, when you dismount [__DO THIS ON YOUR OWN RISK!__] the front and the right hand side panels you simply can plug in RJ45 LAN cables into both of the inverters LAN connectors and after a short while you should be able to access the web frontends of the inverters via your browser.
+Nevertheless, when you dismount the front and the right hand side panels you simply can plug in RJ45 LAN cables into both of the inverters LAN connectors and after a short while you should be able to access the web frontends of the inverters via your browser.

 _Don't forget to assign fixed IP's to the additional inverter hardware.
 You can unplug the LAN cable for a short while in order to make sure that the inverters will make use of the fixed assigned IP's._

-Once you have connected the inverter(s) with your LAN you can add another integration entry to your Senec Integration.
-Specify the new IP of the Inverter (and assign a different name).
-Repeat this procedure if you have build in two inverters into your Senec.HOME.

 ### Position of SENEC.Inverter V3 LV LAN connector
 ![img|160x90](images/inv_lv.png)